Synergy04/MITSpaceInvaders/README.md

 # MITSpaceInvaders
 Space Invaders MIT Version!
 Your enemies are scarier than aliens, they're MIT Classes.
-Spooky.
 Future versions will allow for customizable class numbers.